|

 twosies” full-color “photo

-license plates” market — as well as UV-cured-inkjet printing
+license plates” market — as well as UV-cured inkjet

-on aluminum which is another full-color printing process being used more
+printing on aluminum which is another full-color printing process being

-frequently these days.
-The best screen-printed inks have 5 to
+used more frequently these days.
+The best screen-printed inks have 5

 7-year fade-resistance ratings.